"O, beware, my lord, of jealousy!

 - Flaw Exploitation: Iago is the master of this, playing Brabantio's racism and paternalism, Cassio's low alcohol tolerance, Othello's jealousy, and Roderigo's lust (and lack of grey matter) all to his own advantage.

-- For the Evulz: Iago even says that he has basically no reason to destroy Othello, Desdemona, Cassio or Roderigo.
+- For the Evulz: Iago even says that he has no reason to destroy Othello, Desdemona, Cassio or Roderigo.

 - Get Thee to a Nunnery: Othello angrily telling Desdemona "I am glad to see you mad" has baffled Shakespearean scholars for centuries.
 No one is sure what that is supposed to mean.